OpenUpSA/react-webapp-starters/README.md

 At this point you are required to clone and manually copy the folder that you need from `packages/`.
 After copying the required starter follow the per-starter instructions as below:

-### Openup Content Starter
+### OpenUp Content Starter

 This starter is built for straight-forward content/document driven projects.
 In other words, web projects that follow a traditional *load page*, *click on link*, *load new page* (repeat every time a user navigates to new content) model.

 These projects have very limited interactivity and do not preserve state between page transitions.
-Futhermore, they have no conception of a user (either as anonomyous or logged in).
+Furthermore, they have no conception of a user (either as anonymous or logged in).

 Examples might include:
 - A hardcoded micro-site.